stack-of-tasks/stack-of-tasks.github.com/tutorials/e_add_your_robot.md

 ## Create the associated sot package

-To simplify this work, you can start from the [sot-romeo](https://github.com/stack-of-tasks/sot-romeo) package.
+To simplify this work, you can start from the [sot-talos](https://github.com/stack-of-tasks/sot-talos) package.
 This package contains two elements:

 - The python files allowing to load the dynamic model
 - The C++ files allowing to embed the controller

-From now on, we suppose that you have copied the sot-romeo repository into sot-astro (replace astro by the name of your robot).
+From now on, we suppose that you have copied the sot-talos repository into sot-astro (replace astro by the name of your robot).

 ### Python